First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Acknowledgements

 \section{Acknowledgements}

+This experiment was performed at RI Beam Factory operated by RIKEN Nishina Center and CNS, University of Tokyo.
 We appreciate the professional operation of the AVF cyclotron and the ion source by the RIKEN and CNS staff which made this work possible.
 This work was partly supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), National Natural Science Foundation of China (Grants No. 11135005 and No. 11021504), the Major State Basic Research Development Program of China (2013CB834406), JSPS KAKENHI (No. 21340053 and No. 16K05369) and the Grant-in-Aid for the Global COE Program ``The Next Generation of Physics, Spun from Universality and Emergence" from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan, and the UK Science and Technology Facilities Council (STFC).
 A.A.C. was supported in part by an Ontario Premier's Research Excellence Award (PREA) and by the DFG cluster of excellence ``Origin and Structure of the Universe" (www.universe-cluster.de).